-A degraded condition is raised when the configured signal degrade sd-threshold is reached.
+A degraded condition is raised when the configured signal degrade threshold is reached.
 This provides a first level log only action indicating a link could become unstable.
 This event does not affect the port state.
-The critical failure condition is raised when the configured sf-threshold is reached.
-By default, reaching the signal failure threshold causes the port to enter the Link Up condition unless the local signal failure local-sf-action has been modified to a log-only action.
+The critical failure condition is raised when the configured signal failure threshold is reached.
+By default, reaching the signal failure threshold causes the port to enter the Link Up condition unless the local signal failure has been modified to a log-only action.
 Signal degrade conditions for a monitor in signal failed state is suppressed until the signal failure has been cleared.